nagi49000/nginx-play/services/rootca/README.md

 One can then make a `curl` command to the running nginx server, using the CA certs for the root and intermediate.
 This is all wrapped up in a shell script `run-curl-command.sh`.

-# Revoking a certificate before the expiration date of the certificate
+## Revoking a certificate before the expiration date of the certificate

 If one wishes, the certificate from an issuer can be revoked before the expiration date of the certificate.
 An example of this is in `revoke-cert.sh`.

+## Renewing a certificate from expiry

+As the expiration date approaches (or after the expiration date), one can use the existing certificate to ask the issuer for a new certificate.
+An example of this is in `renew-cert.sh`.